 C4CC workshops, materials and coaching support districts and schools in creating counselor-led teacher advisement systems in which counselors and teachers co-plan assignments and hands-on learning experiences that encourage students to identify their interests, aptitudes and goals and explore potential careers.

-With C4CC, starting in eighth grade, students and parents meet with counselors and teachers to make, review and revise personalized career pathway programs of study that organize course work around students’ evolving goals.
+With C4CC, starting in eighth grade, students and parents meet with counselors and teachers to make, review and revise truly personalized career pathway programs of study that organize course work around students’ career goals.
 Teachers work with the same cohort of advisees from year to year, strengthening students’ sense of their school family.
 Students also receive help finding resources for college.